From the moment we hold our babies and look into their sweet freshly opened eyes, we begin the journey in discovering the joy of “firsts”…

 The first time I could leave my kids home alone.

 The first time I could send them off to camp on their own.

 The first time I didn’t have to do all the housework chores.

 The first time I could drop my kids off at the pool, and feel at peace about leaving them there.

 Now, I’m still teetering on the edge of some of those firsts… not yet trusting in them completely, as I struggle with letting go of expectations, and I am challenged by those inevitable risks I cannot control.

 But as we recently left for a trip to visit my sister, I was reminded of the sweet release of this new parenting transition.
 I told my daughter she needed to pack for the trip, and I had no need to check her bag before we left.
 I was confident that she prepared for the four days ahead, despite me asking at the last minute if she packed her toothbrush.

-There are some big ones ahead, I’m sure of that.
+I’m sure of that.